JasterRogue/RyanMadigan_GamesMiddleware/README.md

   - Z to wave

  Instructions for networking side of project
- - Press the Start button to begin
+ - Once you connect to the server, you can join a game
- - If you don't enter a game after a few seconds, click cancel and try again.
-Sometimes it doesn't work in first try
+ - Press the 'Start' button to begin